Pressure mounts on Houston power company to quickly restore service as city sweats after Beryl

 “Every little thing affects us that way.
 There’s too much wind, we don’t have power.
 It’s raining a long time, we don’t have power,” Carr said. ”And it takes three, four, five days to get it back up.
 Sometimes that’s too long for people that are sickly, can’t stand the heat or don’t have transportation to get to cooling centers.”

-Raquel Desimone has lived in the Houston area since about 2000 and experienced many storms.
-Still, she was surprised and frustrated having to scramble yet again for power and shelter from the heat.
+Raquel Desimone, who has lived in the area since about 2000 and experienced many storms, was surprised at having to scramble yet again for power and shelter.

 “I went through Rita, Ike, Imelda and Harvey,” Desimone said.
 “That the infrastructure can’t handle a basic storm, leaving for a Category 1, (it) is sort of crazy to me that I’m having to do this.”